TAP-GGC/TheBeepBops/README.md

 1. <b>TAP Expo</b>, October 8, 2024, Georgia Gwinnett College: to promote the IT field and encourage college students to sign up for TAP.
 2. <b>Class Workshops</b>, October 21-25, 2024, Georgia Gwinnett College: to promote the IT field to non-IT students.
+3. <b>CREATE Symposium</b>, November 14, 2024, Georgia Gwinnett College: to present the project to non-IT and IT students, professors, and other attendees.

 ## :mag_right: Similar Projects